 Update: On June 22, the Bank increased the matching fund per member limit from $5,000 to $10,000.
 The additional funding can support members partnering with organizations that are engaged in proactive, sustained, and targeted efforts that help address racial economic inequality.

 Additional Funding for Targeted AHEAD Program Economic Development Grants

 The Bank’s Board of Directors has allocated an additional $1 million to a planned 2020 allocation of $1.5 million for the Bank’s AHEAD grants.
 The application cycle will open soon for this flexible program, which provides grants typically in the range of $20,000 - $50,000 for innovative projects and programs that benefit lower-income people, neighborhoods, and communities.
-Members partner with nonprofits to use AHEAD grants to advance a variety or economic development, especially jobs-related programs targeted to underserved populations.
+Members partner with nonprofits to use AHEAD grants to advance a variety of economic development activity, especially jobs-related programs targeted to underserved populations.
 With additional dollars and expanded eligible uses, this year’s $2.5 million AHEAD Program will provide crucial funding for nonprofits in Arizona, California, and Nevada newly in need of working capital, infrastructure, or increased capacity to meet the unexpected challenges of the COVID-19 crisis.

 These new and enhanced tools and resources are in addition to the support FHLBank San Francisco provides for affordable housing and homeownership.
 Results of the Bank’s annual Affordable Housing Program (AHP) funding competition, which awards grants to build or preserve affordable housing for lower-income families and individuals, will be announced in June.
 Through two matching grant programs, WISH and IDEA, the Bank provides funding that members use to deliver downpayment assistance to first-time homebuyers.
 For 2020, the Bank will award nearly $38 million in AHP grants and an additional $9.5 million is available for members participating in the WISH and IDEA programs.